SiyiP/med-linked-blog-starter-md/10A Sensorimotor/HRR Neuromuscular junction and muscle physio.md

 	- generates like 20 atps

 msucls - made up of **mosaic** of many diff fiber types
-- type 1 =- slow twich muscles - myosin ATPase is slow, so hydrolysis is slow, fatigue resistance (so use ox phs to make atp)
+- ==type 1 =- slow twich muscles - myosin ATPase is slow, so hydrolysis is slow, fatigue resistance (so use ox phs to make atp)==
 	- red
 	- rate of myosin ATPase relatively slow
 	- rate of fatigue slow bc use ox phos, high oxidation and low glycogen capacity bc using o2 , **for that reason use many Mts and BVs**
-	- a lot of myoglobin content , which binds o2 in muscle = red!
+	- ==a lot of myoglobin content , which binds o2 in muscle = red!==
 	- have a small diameter , matched with a small motor neuron

-- type 2 = fast speed = somewhat fatigue resistant 2A or not fatigue resistant 2B
+- ==type 2 = fast speed = somewhat fatigue resistant 2A or not fatigue resistant 2B==
-	- 2A - moderately fast, red, moderately fatigue resistant
+	- ==2A - moderately fast, red, moderately fatigue resistant==
 		- in the middle
 		- use both ox and glycolytic pathways
 		- intrmediate size and intrmediate size motor neurons
-	- 2B  - fast, white, easily fatigued
+	- ==2B  - fast, white, easily fatigued==
 		- high rate of myosin ATPase,
-		- high fatigue rate bc use glycolytic pathway primarily, low oxidative capacity, so low o2, low myoglobin, and low bvs
+		- ==high fatigue rate bc use glycolytic pathway primarily, low oxidative capacity, so low o2, low myoglobin, and low bvs==
-		- largest diameter, and bc o that it's matched with **spinal neurons with large diameter too**
+		- ==largest diameter, and bc o that it's matched with **spinal neurons with large diameter too**==

 motor unit = one motor neuron + all fibers it synapses with
 - but each neuron synpases with only **one type of fiber!!!**
 - recruited in order from slow to fast as demand inc
-- type 1 = **smaller recruited before larger type 2 due to smaller capacitance, higher input resistance,
+- ==type 1 = **smaller recruited before larger type 2 due to smaller capacitance, higher input resistance,==
 - less input needed to reach threshold for firing than large motor neurons**
 - V = IR
-- basically larger = more leaky , thre's a subtreshold epsp = so needs a much higher input to generate an actual AP, so imagine the smaller type 1 neurons reaching AP first and getting recriuted first
+- ==basically larger = more leaky , thre's a subtreshold epsp = so needs a much higher input to generate an actual AP, so imagine the smaller type 1 neurons reaching AP first and getting recriuted first==
-- recruited from slow to fast... small motor units that only have **a few fibers per neuron are recruited first followed by large motor units with many ones that make larger increments in force**
+- recruited from ==slow to fast==... small motor units that only have **a few fibers per neuron are recruited first followed by large motor units with many ones that make larger increments in force**
 - on demand as needed systm

 muscles vary in contraction sppeed
-- ocular muscl fastest, most 2B type 2 fibers
+- ==ocular muscl fastest, most 2B type 2 fibers==
 - gastrocenmius =
-- soleus slowest , has most type 1 fibers
+- ==soleus slowest , has most type 1 fibers==

 fiber type distrib in the same muscle differ between individuals= good profiling for athletes, hard to change fiber types = ppl born with that distribution
 - explosive hiit = type 2 b